OctopusDeploy/blog/blog/2020-01/kubernetes-for-the-uninitiated/index.md

 ---

 By now, you’ve undoubtedly heard the term Kubernetes, but is it just the latest buzzword or is there more to it?
-In this post, I cover what Kubernetes (or k8s for short) is and demonstrate how to run a real-world web application, [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop), on k8s.
+In this post, I cover what Kubernetes (or k8s for short) is and demonstrate how to run [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop), a real-world web application on k8s.

 :::success
 There are eight letters between the K and the S in Kubernetes, hence k8s.
 :::

-This post is a continuation of my [last article](link to it), where I covered creating Docker images and used OctoPetShop as an example.

 ## What is Kubernetes?

 Kubernetes is a container orchestration technology.
 Machines that are running Kubernetes are referred to as `nodes`.
 Nodes make up a Kubernetes `cluster`, though it is possible to have a cluster with a single node.
 Nodes run containers in what is called a `pod`.

 ![](kubernetes-node.png)